genetronhealth/uvc/README.md

  2. filtering of tumor variants in tumor-only bgzipped vcf with its matched normal.
 The script uvcTN.sh simply wraps around the binary executable uvc1.

-For UMI (unique molecular identifier, a.k.a. molecular barcode) to be detected, the read name (QNAME) in the input BAM file should be in the format of <original-name>#<UMI>.
+For UMI (unique molecular identifier, a.k.a. molecular barcode) to be detected, the read name (QNAME) in the input BAM file should be in the format of originalName#UMI.
 For example, the UMI-labeled read name can be
  1. "H5G5ABBCC:4:1209:10114:63736#ACGTAACCA" (ACGTAACCA is the single-strand barcode) or
  2. "H5G5ABBCC:1:3010:10412:33669#AGTA+TGGT" (AGTA+TGGT is the duplex barcode).